Acute Myeloid Leukemia (AML)

 Gender and Racial Disparities

-• AML is more common in men than women, with a male-to-female ratio of 1.5:1 in the US.
-In the UK, 56% of cases are in males and 44% in females.
+• In the UK, 56% of cases occur in males and 44% in females.

 Mortality

-• The ACS estimates 11,220 deaths in the United States in 2024, with 6,290 deaths in men and 4,930 in women.
+• The ACS estimates 11,220 AML-related deaths in the US in 2024:

 Environmental and Genetic Factors

-• Uncommon cases are linked to inherited genetic abnormalities, including mutations in tumor suppressor or DNA repair genes (e.g., RUNX1, CEBPA, DDX41).
-Familial predisposition may also occur in conjunction with hematologic disorders or other malignancies.
+• Rarely, AML arises from inherited genetic mutations in tumour suppressor or DNA repair genes (e.g., RUNX1, CEBPA, DDX41).

 Regional Insights